sanahmed/PhaME/README.md

 * A working directory
   - Contig files with the following file suffixes
      - *.contig
      - *.contigs
-  - Reads files with the following file suffixes
+  - Reads files, if paired, must have `R1` and `R2` at the end, else it needs to have `.fastq` as extension.
      - *_R1.fastq *_R2.fastq
      - *_R1.fq *_R2.fq
   - A control file (e.g. [phame.ctl](https://raw.githubusercontent.com/mshakya/PhaME-1/master/test/phame.ctl))